jdevoo/admin-on-rest-demo-java-rest/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-## Back-End

-This backend implementation allows the use of admin-on-rest as front-end replacing FakeRest (JS) with Java Spring backend/MySQL.

 ## Configuration